-One Piece Chapter 876 Spoilers: Katakuri vs Luffy?
+‘One Piece’ Chapter 876 Spoilers: Katakuri Vs Luffy?
 Sanji Teams Up With Pudding, Chiffon To Make Wedding Cake

-It will only be a matter of time before One Piece Chapter 876 will be officially released and the summary of the upcoming chapter is already surfacing the web.
-Oro Jackson posted a quick summary which revolved around Big Mom, Lady Pudding, Charlotte Chiffon, the Strawhat Pirates and their allies.
+It will only be a matter of time before One Piece Chapter 876 will be officially released, and the summary of the upcoming chapter is already surfacing the web.
+Oro Jackson posted a quick summary which revolved around Big Mom, Lady Pudding, Charlotte Chiffon, the Strawhat Pirates, and their allies.

 Big Mom, one of the four emperors of the sea, is currently having a tantrum that would only stop once her craving is satisfied.
 Due to the incident during the wedding and tea party, the lady Yonkou was unable to eat or even taste the wedding cake.
 Her sons and daughters made her believe that the Strawhat Pirates took some of the cake.